afni/afni_doc/tutorials/apqc_html/browsing.rst

           set ff = ${all_files[$ii]}
           echo "++ Opening: $ff"
+          sleep 0.1      # this helps *all* windows open properly

           # Open the first HTML a new window, the rest in a new tab
           if ( $ii == 1 ) then